sultanofstaking/Zenon-Node-Troubleshooting/README.md

 - **Unavailable resources (no disk space)**: Likely in logs but to chase down what is taking up the space run `du -cha --max-depth=1 / | grep -E "M|G"` This will tell you what directory is taking up the space.
 From there you can drill down until you find the culprit.
 For example, if "root" is using all your memory run `du -cha --max-depth=1 /root | grep -E "M|G"` then if .zenon is the suspect `du -cha --max-depth=1 /root/.zenon | grep -E "M|G"` and so on.

 ## Other commands worth knowing

+### All Zenon CLI commands can be found here https://testnet.znn.space/#!cli.md

 ### How to edit config.json

 `nano ~/.znn/config.json`